klimcode/notekeeper/README.md

 1. At the startup, Notekeeper parses the Database file trying to find already Used Tags there.
 2. The **Interface file** is opened in your Text editor and shows you Tags parsed from the base.
 3. Write or paste your note in the first line of the Interface.
 Your note may contain an unlimited count of lines and any symbols.
-4. Specify an optional name and tags (also optional).
+4. Specify an optional name and comma-separated tags (also optional).
+A tag may contain whitespaces.
 5. Save the file by pressing `ctrl+S` (`Command+S`).
-Notekeeper will detect the changes, parse your note and push it to the Database.
+Notekeeper will detect the change of the Interface file, parse your note and push it to the Database.
 If you don't want to save the current Note to the Database just leave the **Commands** field empty.
-If you specified a name for your note, you will be able to edit it later.
+If you specify a name for your note, you will be able to edit it later.
-6. Type `exit` in the **Commands** field to close Notekeeper.

 .